-- iv. note: pre-emptive financing is time intensive and may take up to 3 additional days when compared to purchasing with own funds and seeking a refund.
-Individuals who need pre-emptive financing should notify the Elections Coordinator as soon as possible and are responsible for making timely requests. - Candidates may choose to receive refunds for expenditures duly submitted by the deadline in one of two ways: - (1) in two partial cash refunds of up to seventy-five dollars (\$75) each (the sum of which shall not exceed the total amount of public financing available to the candidate according to Section 3, Cl.
+- Candidates may choose to receive refunds for expenditures duly submitted by the deadline in one of two ways: - (1) in two partial cash refunds of up to fifty dollars (\$50) each (the sum of which shall not exceed the total amount of public financing available to the candidate according to Section 3, Cl.
 V (d) of this Code), or; - (2) as one refund for the entire amount the candidate is eligible to receive in the form of a check. - j.
-If a public financing request is filed, printing costs up to \$75 may be reimbursed and paid for during the campaign period, given such request is done through a form filed and certified by the Elections Coordinator and the Assistant Director of Student Representation and Governance. - k.
+If a public financing request is filed, printing costs up to \$50 may be reimbursed and paid for during the campaign period, given such request is done through a form filed and certified by the Elections Coordinator and the Assistant Director of Student Representation and Governance. - k.
 Requests for refunds shall be reviewed by the Elections Coordinator and if approved shall be issued on a rolling basis by the AS Finance Office during and after the campaign period specified in Section 1, Cl.
 II (a) of this Code.
 All requests for refunds must be submitted together with original receipts (or screenshots of proof of payment) documenting the expenditures for which a refund is being sought. i.
-The following campaign expenditures shall be eligible for public financing only if original receipts (or screenshots of proof of payment) are supplied: a. the costs of purchasing, printing and shipping physical campaign materials, as defined by Section 4 of this code. - b. stationary, paper and office supplies purchased during the campaign period primarily in order to create and display physical campaign materials. - The following expenditures shall not be eligible for public financing, but still must be filed in the financial disclosure form: - (1) food or beverages of any sort. - (2) payments for labor associated with any campaign. - (3) payments for online services of any kind, including payments for online advertising and website or web-page design, with the exception of online printing services and social media banners. - (4) any expenditure for which an Original receipt (or screenshots of proof of payment) is not provided
+The following campaign expenditures shall be eligible for public financing only if original receipts (or screenshots of proof of payment) are supplied: a. the costs of purchasing, printing and shipping physical campaign materials, as defined by Section 4 of this code. - b. stationary, paper and office supplies purchased during the campaign period primarily in order to create and display physical campaign materials. - The following expenditures shall not be eligible for public financing, but still must be filed in the financial disclosure form: - (1) food or beverages of any sort. - (2) payments for labor associated with any campaign. - (3) any expenditure for which an Original receipt (or screenshots of proof of payment) is not provided - m.

-- m.
 Campaign expenditures which do not fall into categories identified in the preceding two subclauses may be approved for public financing at the discretion of the Elections Coordinator.
 Decisions by the Elections Coordinator regarding the eligibility of campaign expenditures for public financing may be appealed to the Election Board. - n.
 In the event that physical campaign materials belonging to a candidate or measure sponsor are intentionally tampered with (as defined by Section 3, Cl.
-III (k)), the candidate can, with the Elections Coordinator's permission, report this item as a \$0.00 expense on their financial disclosure statement. - Recycled materials used for campaign purposes must be reported on financial disclosure statements at a fair price established by the Elections Coordinator.
+III (k)), the candidate can, with the

+Elections Coordinator's permission, report this item as a \$0.00 expense on their financial disclosure statement.

+Recycled materials used for campaign purposes must be reported on financial disclosure statements at a fair price established by the Elections Coordinator.